Remora: Evolution

 Remoras are thought to be most closely related to the cobia and the dolphinfish, two other elongate members of the suborder Carangoidei.
 Together, they are thought to comprise the superfamily Echeneoidea.
 In some treatments, the Echeneoidea is instead restricted to just the remoras and Opisthomyzon.

 The earliest remora-like fish in the fossil record is Opisthomyzon from the Early Oligocene of Switzerland.
 This taxon appears to be closely related to modern remoras and shares several of the iconic traits present in modern remoras, including an adhesive disk (although located posterior to the head rather than directly on it).
 However, due to its distinctive morphological features from modern remoras, it is placed in its own family, Opisthomyzonidae.

 Also known from the Early Oligocene is the earliest true remora in the fossil record, Echeneis carpathica from Poland.
-From later in the Oligocene, the extinct genus Oligoremora is known from the Chattian of Germany.
+The extinct genus Oligoremora from Germany is also known from the Rupelian.

 Characteristics

 Remora front dorsal fins have evolved to enable them to adhere by suction to smooth surfaces, and they spend most of their lives clinging to a host animal such as a whale, turtle, shark or ray.
 It is probably a mutualistic arrangement as the remora can move around on the host, removing ectoparasites and loose flakes of skin, while benefiting from the protection provided by the host and the constant flow of water across its gills.
 Although many believe that remoras feed on particulate matter from the host's meals, some posit alternative theories; they claim their diets to be composed primarily of host feces.
 Further research is needed to validate the extent of this alternative feeding mechanism.